johnnysee/johnnysee/README.md

 # Johnny See
 My name is Johnny See and I am a self-taught Full-Stack Developer who love to code.
 I have a huge interest in JavaScript and frameworks like React.
-I aim to always become a better developer so I can teach others.
+I aim to always become a better developer by being consistent.

 ## Skills and Experince
 * ⚛️ React
-* 💻 JS / HTML / CSS
+* 💻 JavaScript / HTML5 / CSS3

 - 🔭 I’m currently working on becoming a better React Developer
 - 📫 How to reach me: js.johnny.see@gmail.com